areaDetector/ADCore/docs/ADCore/NDFileHDF5.rst

 flushes that have taken place are reported for an acquisition.
 The SWMR active status parameter can be used to signify that it is safe for readers to open the file (the file has been placed into SWMR mode).
+Data can be flushed to disk on demand using the FlushNow command.

 Storing Attributes with Dataset Dimensions
 ------------------------------------------